-The land for the proposed processing plant is already zoned for industrial use and the Company has initiated the rezoning process for tailings land.
-Both adjoining municipalities have voted unanimously to proceed with the required land-use plan change after an intensive community consultation, which has been ongoing for several years with overwhelmingly positive feedback and valuable local resident project planning and design input.
+The land for the proposed processing plant is already zoned for industrial use and the Company has initiated the rezoning process for the tailings land.
+Both adjoining municipalities have voted unanimously to proceed with the required land-use plan change after an intensive community consultation which has been ongoing for several years with overwhelmingly positive feedback and has continued to receive valuable local resident project planning and design input.